Do we need reservations?

 If I can’t swim can I still go rafting?

 Yes.
 Everyone on commercial rafting trips wears a coast guard approved ‘life vest’ or personal flotation device (PFD).
 Many non-swimmers go on rafting trips, and they have a great time.
 Your guides will give you an in depth and engaging river orientation talk before your trip explaining what you should prepare for and do in the event you fall out of the raft.
 Our reservation specialists are trained to place you on a trip that suits your party’s abilities and concerns.
-Guides are trained in swiftwater rescue and will work with the rest of your guide team to ensure that you are able to feel comfortable with the whitewater conditions on your trip.
+Guides are trained in swiftwater rescue and will work with the rest of your guide team to ensure that you feel comfortable with the whitewater conditions on your trip.
 All non-swimming folks should inform their guide on the trip.

 A very important aspect in any emergency is the ability to self rescue; please take this into account when reserving your rafting adventure.